cupOJoseph/Thermal-comfort-computer-vision/index.md

 These two goals are small pieces of a long-term research project to predict the thermal comfort of a person.

-# Related Work
-There have been many studies on the Thermal Comfort of both people and animals.
-Studies have used Thermal Comfort as an indicator of the observed person's happiness in their environment.
-This research is important to office designers and car manufacturers, who want to maximize happiness of people in their spaces.

-Recently, there have been more energy efficient buildings which rely on new methods for cooling/heating.
-To test different systems effectiveness there has been [research using the building inhabitants' thermal comfort as an indicator of effectiveness](https://www.sciencedirect.com/science/article/pii/S0360132311002800).
-Specifically in subtropical climates which tend to be hot and humid, like southeast Asia, the invention of air conditioning has [been called by the previous Prime Minister of Singapore](https://www.vox.com/2015/3/23/8278085/singapore-lee-kuan-yew-air-conditioning) "one of the signal inventions of history."
-Because of this there is a significant interest in [research on optimizing the energy use and effectiveness of cooling systems in those areas](https://www.sciencedirect.com/science/article/pii/S0306261907001602).

-# Approach
 ### Part 1

 ### Part 2